mountainMath/cancensus/README.md

 ### Currently available datasets

-**cancensus** can access Statistics Canada Census data for the 2006 Census, the 2011 Census and National Household Survey, as well as the latest available data from the 2016 Census.
+**cancensus** can access Statistics Canada Census data for the 2001 Census, the 2006 Census, the 2011 Census and National Household Survey, as well as the 2016 Census.
 You can run `list_census_datasets` to check what datasets are currently available for access through the CensusMapper API.
 Additional data for the 2016 Census will be included in Censusmapper within a day or two after public release by Statistics Canada.
 Statistics Canada maintains a release schedule for the Census 2016 Program which can be viewed on their [website](http://www12.statcan.gc.ca/census-recensement/2016/ref/release-dates-diffusion-eng.cfm).

 ### Picking regions and variables